bmw-software-engineering/trlc/TUTORIAL-INSTALL.md

 equivalent on Windows) is on it; so that the `trlc` executable can be run.

+Note that the above just installs command-line tools and the Python API.
+There is no IDE integration yet.

 ## From source (not recommended)

 You can also run the tools directly from a git checkout: